Rio reports first coronavirus deaths as Brazil closes land borders

 Coronavirus thumps Brazil, prompting nationwide cries of 'Bolsonaro Out!'

-(Reporting by Pedro Fonseca Writing by Stephen Eisenhammer Editing by Brad Haynes and Lisa Shumaker)
+(Reporting by Pedro Fonseca Writing by Stephen Eisenhammer and Jamie McGeever Editing by Brad Haynes, Lisa Shumaker and DIane Craft)

 ((stephen.eisenhammer@thomsonreuters.com; +55 11 5644 7726;))